0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/create-schema.md

    </div>
    <br>

-3. On the **Create New Schema** screen, enter Credential Schema Name, URL Slug, Version of the schema, and its description.
+3. On the **Create New Schema** screen, enter Credential Schema Name (let's say it is named "golang-fan"), URL Slug, Version of the schema, and its description.

     <div align="center">
    <img src= "../../imgs/create-schema1.png" align="center" width="700" style="border: 1px solid black"/>